amckenna41/DCBLSTM_PSP/README.md

 The last feature of both amino acid residues and secondary structure labels just mark end of the protein sequence.
 [22,31) and [33,35) are hidden during testing.

+The 8 different labels for the secondary protein sequence are:

+* alpha helix
+* beta strand
+* loop or irregular
+* beta turn
+* bend
+* 310-helix
+* beta bridge
+* pi helix

 The dataset division for the first cullpdb+profile_6133.npy.gz dataset is [0,5600) training